jdidion/atropos/doc/guide.rst

 ones that were used in subsequent rounds of adapter trimming, that is, they get successively shorter.

-Columns 9-11 have been added in cutadapt version 1.9.
+Columns 9-11 have been added in atropos version 1.9.

 .. _algorithm: